marcelbirkner/coding-exercises/README.md

 # Run main program

 Program will ask for user input for absolute filepath.
+This file is parsed line-by-line to be able to handle large files.
+URLs with the highest count are returned in decending order.
+By default the result is limited to 10 URLs.

-Expected format:
+Expected file content:

 ```
 <url value> <whitespace> <long value>
 ```

+Run program:

 ```
 go run fileprocessor.go